raspberrypi/raspiraw/README.md

 	-f, --fps	: Set frame rate regs

 Sets the requested frame rate; argument is a floating point number.
 All sensors but adv7282m sensor are supported.
-"WARNING ..." gets logged if frame rate is above sensor specified maximal value.

 #### Sensor mode setting options